ISP requirements for outgoing or return REPLY TO

-Broadcasting emails with a fake or non-existing FROM: email address usually result in bounced (undeliverable) mails and you may get error message like this: (or ISPs simply accept and delete your mails without notification).
+Sending or Broadcasting emails with a fake or non-existing FROM: email address usually results in bounced (undeliverable) mails and the sender may get an error message like this: (some ISPs simply accept and delete your mails without notification).

-572 and 550 RFC delivery status notification seems to indicates: The setting of the From Address are incorrect and/or an attempted was made to deliver but there was a non fatal error and it will be retried and/or some change to the message destination must be made for successful delivery.
+572 and 550 RFC delivery status notification: The setting of the From Address are incorrect and/or an attempted was made to deliver but there was a non fatal error and it will be retried and/or some change to the message destination must be made for successful delivery View the list of RFC error return codes

 Most ISP mail server have some requirements for outgoing or return REPLY TO email addresses as well as performing a reverse nslookup to prevent and disallow you to send emails to another ISPs SMTP mail server.